Is Colorado A No-Fault State?

 The majority of car accident cases are settled by way of negotiations between car accident injury attorneys and auto insurance companies.
 So, it is more likely that your case will be settled before it has to go to trial.

 If your case does go to trial, it means that the insurance company handling your claim refuses to pay what they should.
-Your attorney will vigorously represent you throughout your case — including trial if necessary — and fight to secure payment of what you are entitled to.
+Your attorney will vigorously represent you throughout your case — including trial if necessary — and ensure to secure payment of what you are entitled to.

 Can You Buy More Than The Minimum Car Insurance In Colorado?